LeidyGil/leidygil.github.io/SQL_English.md

     salario REAL CHECK (salario > 0)
 );

--- Create a table with CHECK constraint create table productos (nombre text not null, precio double not null, stock integer check(stock >= 0));
+### Create a table with CHECK constraint
+create table productos (nombre text not null, precio double not null, stock integer check(stock >= 0));
 INSERT INTO productos VALUES
 ('Camisa', 1000.00, 10),
 ('Pantalón', 2000.00, 5),
 ('Camisa XL', 1000.00, 3);

--- Primary key
+### Primary key
 -- There are different types of restrictions that can be applied to the columns of a table, such as NOT NULL, UNIQUE, and CHECK.
--- The Primary Key restriction prevents null values from being entered and ensures that there are no duplicates in a specific column.
+-- The Primary Key restriction prevents null values FROM being entered and ensures that there are no duplicates in a specific column.
 -- Practically, we can say that it is a combination of Unique and Not Null.
 -- What is a primary key?
 -- The primary key, or PRIMARY KEY in English, is a restriction that serves to uniquely identify each record in a table.